haotsunglee/ROB550-BotLab/README.md

-# Slam and Path Planning implementation on MBot
+# Botlab : SlAM and Path Planning implementation project

 A project for 2021 Fall ROB 550: Robotics Systems Lab at University of Michigan, Ann Arbor.